-Dyer has written widely on the intersection of religion and health.
-She is a contributor to Why Save Africa: Answers from around the World and a cocompiler of The aWAKE Project: Uniting Against the African AIDS Crisis and The Mother & Child Project: Raising Our Voices for Health and Hope.
-She is also a lecturer in the Department of Health Policy at Vanderbilt University Medical Center and also within the Vanderbuilt University School of Divinity.
+Jenny Eaton Dyer (PhD, Vanderbilt University) is the founder of The 2030 Collaborative.
+As such, she directs the Faith-Based Coalition for Global Nutrition with support from the Eleanor Crook Foundation.
+Dyer formerly served as the executive director of Hope Through Healing Hands, a nonprofit chaired by Senator Bill Frist, MD.
+She also served as the national faith outreach director for the DATA Foundation and The ONE Campaign, Bono's organization.
+She has written widely on the intersection of religion and global health.
+She is a contributor of Why Save Africa: Answers from around the World and a co-compiler of The Mother & Child Project: Raising Our Voices for Health and Hope and The aWAKE Project: Uniting Against the African AIDS Crisis.
+She is also a lecturer in the Department of Health Policy at Vanderbilt School of Medicine as well as within the Vanderbilt School of Divinity.

-She holds a BA in religion from Samford University, an MTS from Vanderbilt Divinity School, and a PhD in history and critical theories of religion from Vanderbilt University.
+Dyer holds a BA in religion from Samford University, an MTS from Vanderbilt Divinity School, and a PhD in history and critical theories of religion from Vanderbilt University.
 She lives in Franklin, Tennessee, with her husband, John, and their two children.